-No Bully announced today that three school districts in Utah will have the opportunity to partner with No Bully in the 2015-2016 school year.
+No Bully announced today that Utah schools will have the opportunity to participate in a No Bully pilot program in the 2015-2016 school year.
 The No Bully Utah Pilot was launched at the Utah Multicultural Commission’s Youth Leadership Summit in October 2014 where teachers and students had a chance to learn about the No Bully System from founder Nicholas Carlisle.
 Participating schools will receive the full series of leadership coaching and staff training contained in the No Bully School Partnership.
 Read more about No Bully Utah Pilot 2015 »

 cj grossman is an art activist.
 Her quilt against bullycide will be displayed at the de Young Museum in Golden Gate Park every Friday night in November 2014 (November 7, 14, 21 and 28) from 6:30pm - 8:30pm and Sunday, November 30th from 12 noon to 5pm.